THE OIL CLEANSING METHOD

 Take your oil mixture and massage it gently over your face, continuing to massage for up to a couple minutes.
 Let the oil dissolve the makeup and impurities from your skin.
 Then, use a wet washcloth (with the hottest water tolerable to your skin) to steam your face before wiping it clean (you may need to rinse and repeat for best results).

 Ta-da!
-My makeup (even my trusty waterproof Lashblast masacara) was completely gone, and my skin felt clean, but not dry or tight.
-I am currently using a couple drops of argan oil as my nighttime moisturizer that I applied after cleansing.
+My makeup (even my trusty waterproof Covergirl Lashblast masacara) was completely gone, and my skin felt clean, but not dry or tight.
+I am currently using a couple drops of Argan oil as my nighttime moisturizer that I applied after cleansing.
 Since this is my first night trying this out, I’ll have to update later to see if I break out or have good/bad results over time.

 How do you use the Oil Cleansing Method?
 Please share!